 The fact is, for most of rural people, one of the biggest things they’re going to face in the event of SHTF is this: a need to join forces with others who are in the same boat and who share similar beliefs.

-We need a circle of well-prepared friends more than we need five guns and a ton of ammo, we need to make connections with trust-worthy people.
+We need a circle of well-prepared friends more than we need five guns and a ton of ammo.
+We need to make connections with trust-worthy people for when the world crumbles.
 And, we need to do this because there is a preparedness truth that some of us chose to ignore: no matter how well prepared we think we are, we will always lack something.
 It may be something obvious or it may be something obscure, it may be something we had that got lost or damaged, or used up.
 Don’t fool yourself, we will lack something no matter how good we think we have it.

 You can’t wait for FEMA or the National Guard when a disaster strikes and you can’t count on luck when the world becomes a dark place.
 Luck won’t prevent the grocery store to run out of food and luck won’t keep you safe for the end of the world.